When is Net Promoter the Wrong Customer Loyalty Question to Ask?

 It’s the ‘ultimate question’…but not the only question

 Often billed as the ‘ultimate question’ I applaud Net Promoter’s simplicity in a world gone mad with 20 page surveys.

 But it’s a loyalty measure, so it’s not appropriate to ask it if the customer has not had a chance to become loyal.
 Asked too soon, and it’s like asking “How much do you love me?” at the start of a first date.
 Fair question, lousy timing.

 So after a sales enquiry, it’s way too early for the ‘recommend’ question, but quite in order to ask “How well did we deal with your enquiry?”.

-In contrast, after I’ve bought something from you, gone through the full range of finding out about you, placing an order, experiencing your website, your transaction processing, your communication and the quality of your goods and service….?
+In contrast, after I’ve bought something from you, gone through the full range of finding out about you, placing an order, experiencing your website, your transaction processing, your communication and the quality of your goods and service…?
 Well, now I’m definitely going to have a view and by the way thank you very much for taking the trouble to check!

 And there should always, always, always be an open-ended question with a text box accompanying the rating to give people an opportunity to elaborate.
 Then, as a company, you will get a measure of sentiment AND actionable feedback.
-Which we observe will actually be more positive, more often than you expect, if you are one of those people who cares enough to get this right, like our wonderful customer.
+Which we observe will actually be more positive, more often than you expect, if you are one of those people who cares enough to get this right, like our wonderful customers.

 Don’t forget what’s most important to the customer

 But that’s not quite the end of the story.
 Because gathering feedback is just the beginning.
 Asking for feedback does not engender loyalty.
 It’s what you do about it that counts.
 That’s what really generates loyalty and recommendations.

 Would you like to know the techniques we use to help service teams get great at customer feedback?